Cris-Mur/BasicAPI/src/README.md

 # Fully ExpressJS Setable Application

-ExpressJS is a Framework to handle http request in a node server App.
-This application porpouse a architecture, structure and tool kit developed for this project.
+ExpressJS is a framework for handling HTTP requests in a Node.js server app.
+This application proposes an architecture, structure, and toolkit developed specifically for this project.

-The main idea is resolve all general needs of "WEB API", for example parse JSON request, or generate usable way to traking behaivor, in many projects i made identical things to do same thing, this already do and my idea is maintain secure, ligth, simple, and forkable.
+The main idea is to address all the general needs of a "WEB API".
+For example, parsing JSON requests or providing a usable way to track behavior.
+In many projects, I've found myself doing the same tasks repeatedly.
+ExpressJS already handles these tasks, and my goal is to maintain a secure, lightweight, simple, and easily customization solution.

 ## Conventions

-All code are writed in CommonJS for the convenience modular architecture and I think that good code is easyly become ESModule, if in a future NodeJS improove ESLANG features, i will change the modules to ESLang.
+All code is written in CommonJS for the convenience of modular architecture, and I believe that good code can easily transition to ESModule.
+If NodeJS improves ESLANG features in the future, I will consider changing the modules to ESLang.

-All code, function, modules and scirpts will be respeat below code structure.
+All code, functions, modules, and scripts will adhere to the following code structure.

 for Example: